Fair and Just Treatment

 - Justice – implying the exact following of a standard of what is right and proper.

 Each learner will be given a transcript indicating grades achieved for each term.
 At the time of graduation a transcript with all grades used toward the diploma achieved will be issued with a learners diploma.
 Transcripts for all other learners will be available as soon as possible after the completion of the semester.
-All transcripts are to be signed by the Chairperson of the LWG and by the Education Director or their designate.
+All transcripts are to be signed by the Education Director or their designate.

 Should a student decide that a course is not suitable, he/she must make an appointment with the counselor to discuss the effect of dropping the course on their academic plan.
 It is the student’s responsibility to ensure the administration is aware of any difficulties.

-Stevenson-Britannia Adult Literacy Program offers free academic programming for adults.
-In return there is an expectation at SBALP that there will be some volunteer commitment from learners.
-At the awards ceremony there is the Rotary Community Volunteerism Annual Award.
+Stevenson-Britannia Adult Learning Centre, Inc offers free academic programming for adults.
+In return there is an expectation at SBALC that there will be some volunteer commitment from learners.
 Learners can volunteer in the program in the following manner:

 - o As student representative on the LWG (the board)